cvizzini/ChatGpt_RabbitMQ_MinimalApi/README.md

 2. Rabbit MQ with Async Consumers and direct exchange

-3. Rabbit MQ queues automattically started and listening for events at run time
+3. Rabbit MQ queues automatically started and listening for messages at run time

 4. Basic Mediatr implementation using [Mediator](https://github.com/martinothamar/Mediator)